 Remember how dismissive you’d been about the bulk of the junk on that bedside table?
 You’d already read all the Reader’s Digests, dog-eared the “Laughter is the Best Medicine” sections.
 The other books, you sniffed at.
 Ah, you snob.
 You peeked at one Cartland: There was a blonde girl, a cliff, a windy night.
-This books — and the others — didn’t interest you.
+These books—and the others like it—didn’t interest you.
 They must have been your great-grandmother Ada’s, from when she stayed over.
 Or maybe even your grandmother, who knows?
 Certainly not your aunts, you thought then.
 And definitely not your mother’s.
 I still don’t know whose Deverauxs and Cartlands those were; I don’t know if I’m ever going to ask.

 You smiled, you sniggered, you gaped.
 In several pages, a dull ache bloomed in your chest, at the tips of your fingers: Claire crying, Trevelyan’s moods.
 You’ve felt this ache a number of times before, but it was the first time you felt it while in another person’s world.
 [There will be more aches like this; you are fortunate.]

 But she’s Claire Willoughby.
-She’s one of my first friends.
+She’s one of my [our] first friends.

-And so the Willoughby family travel to Scotland — Claire meets an eccentric cast of characters, in an eerie house.
-Among them, Trevelyan, who is the epitome of Mysterious Stranger.
-In the rereading, I realize that they meet in a reversal of the Jane Eyre first meeting: Claire is thrown of a horse and she imperiously sends this pale and gaunt stranger to rescue the animal.
-I was reunited with Trevelyan.
+And so the Willoughby family travel to Scotland—Claire meets an eccentric cast of characters, in an eerie house.
+Among them, Trevelyan, who is the epitome of the Mysterious Stranger trope.
+In the rereading, I realize that they meet in a reversal of the Jane Eyre first meeting: Claire is thrown off a horse and she imperiously sends this pale and gaunt stranger to rescue the animal.
+Thus I was reunited with Trevelyan.

-If Rochester was the first [fictional] man I ever fell in love with, Trevelyan is a close second [with Dorian Grey trailing at third -- do not judge me].
+If Rochester was the first [fictional] man I ever fell in love with, Trevelyan is a close second [with Dorian Grey trailing at third—do not judge me].
 Trevelyan is pretty much perfect, and he has remained perfect to me all these years.
 For me, he set the bar for all compelling-and-brooding romance novel heroes thereafter.
-He’s broody and grumpy, intelligent and enigmatic, surly and just the right kind of dangerous.
-He’s an affective mix of little-boy-lost, bitter-old-man and just plain Yumminess.
+He’s grumpy, intelligent and enigmatic, surly and just the right kind of dangerous.
+He’s an affective mix of little-boy-lost, bitter-old-man, and just plain Yumminess.

 This is a romance novel, and so a romance blooms between these two.
 Never mind that Claire is engaged, and is resolute that she loves Harry.
-Never mind that Trevelyan is set on leaving, and is certain that he is not the right man Claire needs.
+Never mind that Trevelyan is intent on leaving forever, and is certain that he is not the right man Claire needs.
 Oh, angst!

 It is imperative that they fight the attraction; there’s too much at stake: Claire’s future, Trevelyan’s freedom; the meddling of the evil-incarnate Dowager Duchess, Trevelyan’s explained-later hatred of the Montgomery clan.
 Older now, I could scream at the book: Relent, dammit, relent!